Introduction: Advanced Multimedia Center: Now With 4k and HEVC Support

 This has an AMlogic s905 ARM 64 CPU and a MALI-400 GPU with 2GB RAM, Gigabit ethernet and capable of HDMI 2.0, 4k resolution and HEVC decoding.
 Just the perfect board.
-And you can buy it for ~50 dollars, if you're lucky and get a discount.
+And you can buy it for ~50 dollars, if you're lucky and get it on sale.

 Here's the full specspec:

 Before jumping to the internet and buy it, please consider the following limitations:

 - Has way less support than the PI

 - Has an ancient (3.14 kernel), therefore a lot of new devices are not supported out of the box.